-“When you play a violin piece, you are a storyteller, and you’re telling a story,” Joshua Bell said.
+“When you play a violin piece, you are a storyteller, and you’re telling a story,” violinist and conductor Joshua Bell said.

 As a new player, you’ve just cracked open your book.
 You’re leaving the preface and moving into the first few chapters of the story.
 Where will the journey take you?

 With the right instrument and bow in hand, you can tell any story you want.
 Look, listen, and feel for the right design, sound, and material to select the best student violin bow to build your foundation and develop your skills.
 But how to select a violin bow?
 Let’s explore three key factors beginners should consider.

 When determining how to select a student violin bow and evaluating its design, you need to know four terms: weight, balance, stiffness, and action.

 - Weight: The mass the player feels.
 Most players prefer a standard bow weight of 58-62 grams.
 CodaBow’s student bow, the Prodigy, is lightweight and easy to manipulate.

 - Balance: The inertial center the player experiences while playing.
 We designed the Prodigy bow with a reinforced tip that allows for steady, forgiving balance to accommodate coarse motor control and beginning right-hand technique.